 The Infant-Toddler Program may notify the PSU for Special Education and Related Services in the Preschool Program as early as nine months before a child's third birthday to begin the process for determining eligibility for the Preschool Program.
-Upon receipt of the notification, the PSU will provide you with a copy of the most current Parents Rights and Responsibilities in Special Education.
+Other than for Child Find notification, written authorization from the parent is required to make any referrals.
+This includes the sending of the IFSP, evaluation results, ITP services, etc. to the PSU and other community programs the family chooses.
+Upon receipt of the notification, the PSU will contact you to discuss potential eligibility for Part B services and provide you with a copy of the most current Parents Rights and Responsibilities in Special Education.
 If your child is three years or older you may refer your child directly to the PSU if you suspect your child may have a disability.